 Conservation Actions Priority Conserve and maintain creeks, channels and drains, culverts and bridges throughout Kingston and Arthur's Vale to improve transmission of their values.
-Short term, ongoing Ensure comprehensive and integrated investigations into the whole drainage system (catchment- wide), and development of specific proposals to resolve site drainage and water quality issues in accordance with the Water Management Principles in Appendix A of this CLMP.
+Short term, ongoing Ensure comprehensive and integrated investigations into the whole drainage system (catchmentwide), and development of specific proposals to resolve site drainage and water quality issues in accordance with the Water Management Principles in Kingston and Arthur's Vale Historic Area-Proposals for High Priority Cultural Landscape Issues as at June 2019.
 Short term, ongoing Investigate and interpret the pre-settlement hydrology of the site and the creek and swamp drainage system.
-Short term Use the investigations to inform finalisation of specific proposals for site drainage and water quality (refer to Appendix A in this CLMP).
+Short term Use the investigations to inform finalisation of specific proposals for site drainage and water quality.
 A complete return to pre-settlement hydrology and site drainage would not be appropriate.
 However, use of the pre-settlement swamp drainage system as a model or strategy for underground water holding and/or filtration, as part of resolving site drainage and water quality issues, would be appropriate where there are no archaeological impacts or adverse physical or visual impacts.

-Restore the Serpentine as a significant Second Settlement picturesque landscape element.
+Conservation Actions Priority Restore the Serpentine as a significant Second Settlement picturesque landscape element.
 In association with Investigate options for re-integrating the Serpentine into a healthy functioning drainage system.
 Where it is not possible for the Serpentine to contribute to such a system, it should be retained as a landscape feature and interpreted. specific projects for site drainage and water quality Base restoration of the Serpentine on archival or archaeological evidence.
 Consider closing more recent sections of the channel and drain system (post c1940) if needed to improve drainage and water quality.
 They should be recorded and interpreted.
-In association with specific projects for site drainage and water quality

-Conservation Actions Priority Ensure proposals for resolving site drainage and water quality issues consider and respect pre- settlement natural drainage patterns and modified post-settlement infrastructure and alignments.
+In association with specific projects for site drainage and water quality Ensure proposals for resolving site drainage and water quality issues consider and respect presettlement natural drainage patterns and modified post-settlement infrastructure and alignments.
 As required Undertake regular cyclic maintenance of creeks, channels and drains and the vegetation at their edges.
 Ongoing Remove and manage reeds on Kingston Common.
-Short term (commencement) Remove weeds along creeklines.
+Short term (commencement) Remove weeds along creeklines in accordance with Kingston and Arthur's Vale Historic Area-Proposals for High Priority Cultural Landscape Issues as at June 2019.
 Ongoing (staged) Revegetate creeks to enhance ecological diversity and water quality.
 Medium term Revegetate Watermill Creek and the drainage channels in Kingston Common to improve water quality.
 Ensure vegetation is not invasive, will not escalate, and will enhance transmission of values.
 Introduction of indigenous wetland vegetation should only be considered to the extent that the historic alignment of the channel and drain system remains legible in the landscape, and should only occur where there are adequate resources to undertake regular maintenance.